enspiral/handbook/agreements/financial.md

 ### Context

-This agreement defines how handles money as a collective, specifically the funds in the accounts of .
+This agreement defines how we handle money as a collective, specifically the funds in the foundation's accounts.
 Our goals are to ensure legal compliance, financial solvency, and operational reliability, make financial flows across the network as transparent as possible, and direct significant resources to discretionary funds to be decided through participatory processes.

 ## Type of Funds